ThinkBigAnalytics/AoaDemoModels/model_definitions/920ebf0e-1f0e-442a-94d1-214f63b8b820/README.md

           region_prediction CLOB(10485760) CHARACTER SET UNICODE)
     PRIMARY INDEX ( model_version );

+# Evaluation
+Evaluation is also performed in [scoring.evluate](DOCKER/model_modules/scoring.py) in the evaluate method.
+Currently we only return accuracy but we could update it to do a confusion matrix also.

+The evaluation reads the model from the models table defined above and selects it based on the model version.

 # Scoring
 TBD what we want for scoring with Vantage models.
 Simply run the scoring on deploy or something else?